stormsson/web_tester/README.md

 ## Validators
-All validators will have a `type` field, to define which validator is used
+All validators will have a `type` field, to define which validator is used.
+There are two types of validators:

+**validators** will use Selenium as a driver for testing.
+They are currently defined in `tester/validators.py`

+**request_validators** will use python requests library in order to fetch the url They are currently defined in `tester/request_validators.py`

 ### contains